apache/airflow/docs/apache-airflow/howto/usage-cli.rst

 .. note::

-    It's highly recommended that you reserialize your DAGs with ``dags reserialize`` after you finish downgrading your Airflow environment (meaning, after you've downgraded the Airflow version installed in your Python environment, not immediately after you've downgraded the database).
+    It's highly recommended that you reserialize your Dags with ``dags reserialize`` after you finish downgrading your Airflow environment (meaning, after you've downgraded the Airflow version installed in your Python environment, not immediately after you've downgraded the database).
-    This is to ensure that the serialized DAGs are compatible with the downgraded version of Airflow.
+    This is to ensure that the serialized Dags are compatible with the downgraded version of Airflow.

 .. _cli-export-connections: